kubevela/kube-trigger/README.md

 ## Quick Start

-kube-trigger can run as standalone or in-cluster.
-Let's use a real use-case as an exmaple ( see [#4418](https://github.com/kubevela/kubevela/issues/4418)).
+To quickly know the concepts of kube-trigger, let's use a real use-case as an exmaple ( see [#4418](https://github.com/kubevela/kubevela/issues/4418)).
 TL;DR, the user want the Application to be automatically updated whenever the ConfigMaps that are referenced by `ref-objects` are updated.